 Inlays and Onlays

-Dental inlays and onlays are an alternative to a crown or a filling.
+Dental inlays and onlays are a restorative alternative to a dental crown or a dental filling.
 A filling is typically used to fill in smaller cavities, while a crown is used for larger tooth decay and fractures.
 However, inlays and onlays are what our professionals at Roth Family Dentistry use when you need something larger than a filling but do not need to have something as large as a crown.
 Inlays and onlays provide an option between a crown and a filling.
 They help keep your tooth intact while still fixing any holes in your tooth.

 What Is the Difference Between an Inlay and Onlay?